alanssitis/smart-air-hockey-table/web/src/pages/index.md

 gameplay experience:

 1. PSDR #1 (Hardware):
-An ability to convert analog hall effect sensor data into digital signals with custom threshold values using comparators.
+An ability to convert analog hall effect sensor readings into digital signals with custom threshold values using comparators.
-2. PSDR #2 (Hardware & Software):
+2. PSDR #2 (Hardware):
-An ability to implement custom digital logic to convert digital hall effect sensor data into precise puck row/column position data.
+An ability to compress digital readings from a grid of hall effect sensors to simplified row and column position data using logic gates.
 3. PSDR #3 (Hardware):
 An ability to reliably detect goals scored by monitoring the passage of the puck through the goal using a photoresistor and LED pair.
 4. PSDR #4 (Hardware):
-An ability to display game and debug information on an OLED display connected via the SPI communication protocol.
+An ability to display game score on an OLED display using the SPI protocol.
 5. PSDR #5 (Software):
 An ability to control a grid of individually-addressable RGB LEDs beneath the playing surface using a serialized PWM communication protocol.